technobaboo/stereokit-autogen/README.md

-# stereokit-sys
+# stereokit-autogen

-Low-Level Rust bindings around the StereoKitC library for XR
+Automatically generated Rust bindings around the StereoKitC library for XR, made straight from the C!